LPGA Founders Cup

-The Cognizant Founders Cup is a women's professional golf tournament on the LPGA Tour in Clifton, New Jersey.
-It debuted in 2011 at the Wildfire Golf Club at JW Marriott Phoenix Desert Ridge Resort and Spa in Phoenix, Arizona.
+The LPGA Founders Cup is a women's professional golf tournament on the LPGA Tour.
+It debuted in February 2011 at the Wildfire Golf Club at JW Marriott Phoenix Desert Ridge Resort and Spa in Phoenix, Arizona.
 The tournament is designed as a tribute to the founders of the LPGA.

 The current title sponsor of the tournament is Cognizant, an American multinational technology company that provides business consulting, information technology, and outsourcing services.

 In 2011, using a unique format conducted for the first time in LPGA history, the players did not receive a cash payout.
 Instead, the tournament donated half of the $1 million tournament purse to charity and the other half to individual charities chosen by the top-10 finishers.
 All players who made the cut received a portion of the purse in the form of virtual earnings that were attributed to them for purposes of the LPGA official money list.

 In 2012, the tournament expanded from three days to four days, and an actual cash purse was instituted.

 Volvik took over sponsorships rights for the tournament in 2020, but the tournament was not played due to the COVID-19 pandemic.

+In August 2025, the LPGA secured a new title sponsorship deal for the event with Fortinet.